voicegain/platform/how-to/edge-on-hardware/Edge-Deploy-UServer22.md

 *Step 2 may have to be done differently if installing on a VM - the instructions below focus on bare hardware.*

-If you have not already; you can download the Ubuntu 20.04 LTS Desktop Image [here](https://releases.ubuntu.com/20.04.5/).
-(If machine or VM has no GPU then you can alternatively use Ubuntu Server.)
+If you have not already; you can download the Ubuntu 22.04 LTS Server Image [here](https://releases.ubuntu.com/22.04.4/ubuntu-22.04.4-live-server-amd64.iso).

 You can burn the installation image on to DVD, however, we recommend creating a Bootable USB drive as it is faster and becoming the new standard.